dvnatanael/bme5403/README.md

 # bme5403
-A repository for the course BME5403 Intelligent Control (NTU)
+A repository for the NTU 2022 Spring BME5403 Intelligent Control course.